 Meet the Team

-Mark is a national leader in the finance, education and corporate landscape.
-Schooled at Gresham’s Norfolk, and studying Law and Economics at the University of Keele, he was appointed to a training contract for a top 20 chartered accountancy practise in London.
+Mark is a national leader in the finance, ESG and corporate landscape.
+Schooled at Gresham’s Norfolk, and studying Law and Economics at the University of Keele, he was appointed to a training contract for top 20 chartered accountancy practise MHA MacIntyre Hudson in London.
 Leading audit, assurance and recovery work in fields from financial services through to telecommunications he qualified with ICEAW.

-For the next 16 years he delivered the agenda of transforming a bankrupt public sector college into a corporate business.
-Changing Hadlow College into the Hadlow Group, he redefined engagement with 1000s of businesses, leverage major investment and enabled nearly 70,000 students to be educated with economic and social regeneration in East Kent.
+During a 15-year secondment he delivered the agenda of transforming a bankrupt public sector land-based college into a corporate business to redefine engagement with 1000s of businesses, leverage major investment and enable nearly 70,000 students to be educated.

 Katie read political economy at university and has degrees in politics (University of Essex) and development economics (SOAS, University of London).
 Her passion for understanding how we can build better societies endures, and today she can often be found reading up on sustainable economics.

 Katie is an award-winning marketing generalist specialising in highly segmented markets and growth through adverse environments.
-With a career spanning the rural sector, the City and FTSE100 corporates, Katie now curates our events, research and communications, and is the voice of Twitter.
+With a career spanning the rural sector, the City and FTSE100 corporates, Katie is responsible for setting strategy and policy, organising activations and is the voice of Twitter.

 Sarah is a 6th generation farmer from the Weald of Kent.
 Originally trained as a classical musician she had returned to the family business by her mid 20’s and has spent the subsequent 20 years working within the vibrant food and farming community of the UK.